polakowo/yelp-3nf/README.md

     - Upload it to a separate folder (`demo_dataset`) on your S3 bucket.
 - Download the whole dataset from [Historical Hourly Weather Data 2012-2017](https://www.kaggle.com/selfishgene/historical-hourly-weather-data/downloads/historical-hourly-weather-data.zip)
     - Unzip and upload `city_attributes.csv`, `temperature.csv`, and `weather_description.csv` files to a separate folder (`weather_dataset`) on your S3 bucket.

+### Amazon EMR

+- Configure and create your EMR cluster (with Apache Spark enabled)
+- To configure Amazon EMR to run a PySpark job using Python 3.6, follow [these instructions](https://aws.amazon.com/premiumsupport/knowledge-center/emr-pyspark-python-3x/)
+- Create a new notebook and execute cells defined in `interactive-yelp-etl.ipynb`

+### Amazon Redshift

+- Store your credentials and cluster creation parameters in `dwh.cfg`
+- Run `create_cluster.ipynb` to create a Redshift cluster.
+- Delete your Redshift cluster with `delete_cluster.ipynb` each time you're finished working.

-#### Airflow
+### Apache Airflow

 - Use [Quick Start](https://airflow.apache.org/start.html) to make a local Airflow instance up and running.
 - Copy `dags` and `plugins` folders to your Airflow work environment (under `AIRFLOW_HOME` path variable)
-- Create a new AWS connection `aws_credentials` by providing user credentials and ARN of the Redshift cluster.
+- Create a new AWS connection `aws_credentials` by providing user credentials and ARN role (from `dwh.cfg`)

 <img src="images/aws-connection.png"/>

-- Create a new Redshift connection `redshift` by providing database connection parameters.
+- Create a new Redshift connection `redshift` by providing database connection parameters (from `dwh.cfg`)

 <img src="images/redshift-connection.png"/>

 ## Further resources